-I would say, having also run my own primary and toddler language business, Lingotot Swinton and Worsley, for three years, is that people buy from people they believe in, trust and like.
+I would say, having also run my own primary and toddler language business, for five years, is that people buy from people they believe in, trust, and like.
 This takes time, but you have a better chance of selling your individual brand and sharing your knowledge if people can get to know you through your blogs.
 I think blogs are phenomenal channels to invite your customers to get to know you.
-Share your personality, your interests, your knowledge and let people know that you do indeed know what you’re talking about.
+Share your personality, your interests, your knowledge, and let people know that you do indeed know what you’re talking about.

 So how might customers find your blog in the first place?

-There is no point writing a blinder of a blog, full of wit, knowledge and repartee if no-one ever comes across it and it sits quietly on your web-site gathering virtual dust.
+There is no point in writing a blinder of a blog, full of wit and knowledge if no-one ever comes across it and it sits quietly on your web-site gathering virtual dust.
 The answer to sharing your brilliant insights is social media and lots of it!

 I do still believe that there are horrors awaiting the unsuspecting Facebook-er.
-Being a mum of two, I found that the “Competitive / “judgey” mum groups” could be a particular danger for the stressed out new mum.
+Being a mum of two, I found that the “Competitive / “judgey” mum groups” could be a particular danger for the stressed-out new mum.
 That’s another blog entirely!
-We all know that here is still much to be wary of in the social media minefield.
+We all know that there is still much to be wary of in the social media minefield.

 Social media is an essential marketing tool